Alexander Poskrebyshev: Political career

 In 1934, Poskrebyshev was elected a candidate member of the Central Committee at the 17th Congress of the CPSU.
 At the next two Congresses, he was made a full member.

 In 1935 Poskrebyshev became the Director of Administration of the General Secretary of Central Committee of CPSU, replacing Ivan Tovstukha, who died of tuberculosis.

 On the basis of Stalin's short thesis, Poskrebyshev wrote texts called "the Constitution of Soviet Union" (1936) and "Short course of CPSU history" (1938).

 Since 1938 he was elected as a delegate to the first, and later of the second (1946) and third (1952) Supreme Soviet of the USSR.

 He stayed in Moscow, working with Stalin, during the Second World War.
-Poskrebyshev was also involved in planning of military operations.
-He prepared documents for the Tehran, Yalta and Potsdam conferences, and participated in the work of the last two.
+Poskrebyshev was involved in the support of the planning of military operations.
+He prepared documents for the Tehran, Yalta and Potsdam conferences, and participated in their logistical work.

-After the Second World War Poskrebyshev actively participated in the rebuilding of the economy of the Soviet Union.
+After the Second World War, Poskrebyshev participated in the collective effort to rebuild of the economy of the Soviet Union.

 The apex of Poskrebyshev's political career came in 1952, when he was appointed Secretary of the Presidium of the Central Committee, thereby gaining a seat in the Politburo.
 At the 19th Party Congress that year, Poskrebyshev was a keynote speaker, and he headed the Secretariat of the Congress.
 However, a few months later Lavrentiy Beria accused Poskrebyshev of losing secret documents, and he was removed from the position by Stalin.
 Although these documents were later found, Poskrebyshev was not reinstated in this position due to Stalin's death.

 He was briefly reinstated after the death of Stalin, but his removal from this position at the end of 1952 essentially marked the end of Poskrebyshev's political career.